He who seeks knowledge deserves it

 Intelligence is the synergy of mental processes which allows a being to respond to an environmental challenge.

 Intelligence is the capacity to solve problems, but also to generate new problems which arise on the path of solving the initial ones, forming a string of questions and answers, a pattern of problem solving.
-The string of questions and answers is how the mind extracts the patterns / essence from the chain of events, from causes and effects, from problems and solutions.
+The string of questions and answers is how the mind extracts the patterns / essence from what looks like chains of events, from causes and effects, from problems and solutions.
 This self-sustained feedback improves the intelligence, and is, from some point on, in specific areas, an exponential improvement.

 Intelligence is the determination which pushes an individual to find answers to pressing questions, it is the way in which unknown things are approached.

 Intelligence is the ability to understand the chain of causality of events, the ability to analyze the steps which may lead to the desired result, rather than relying on memorized steps.